 Foods sources of DIM

 DIM is a metabolic product of indole-3-carbinol (I3C), which is found in cruciferous (or brassica) vegetables.
 Although both DIM and I3C are available in supplement form, we do not recommend taking these supplements.
 Foods such as broccoli, bok choy and collard greens that contain I3C also contain other chemopreventive compounds such as sulforaphane.
 Also, the anticancer properties of such vegetables are likely to be the result of synergistic interaction of their various chemical components - isolated components have successfully inhibited proliferation in the laboratory, but their efficacy and safety in humans needs to be evaluated in large scale clinical trials.
 There is some evidence that high levels of concentrated cruciferous vegetable extracts can increase aromatase activity (in which androgens are converted to estrogens in the body), thereby promoting breast cancer cell proliferation.
 Levels of DIM adequate for breast cancer chemoprevention can readily be obtained by eating cruciferous vegetables and condiments made from them:

-Please see our article on what to eat during Taxol chemotherapy for more information on how to optimize treatment with a taxane.
+Please see our article on breast cancer diet during Taxol chemotherapy for more information on how to optimize treatment with a taxane.